Jmathieu14/FractalMusicGenerator/README.md

 4 "the 3rd value was an integer!"
 5 6.8
 ```
+This is a file format compatible with Max/MSP

 # The Music
 Some of the results of this program ended up being rather interesting, though a few of them benefitted from personal editing.